darwinsww/K-means_Clustering/README.md

 15. Select "OK"
 16. Right-click on "src" under "KMeansImageFilter" and select "New" -> "File"
 17. Enter "weka/filters/unsupervised/attribute/KMeansImageFilter.java" and choose "OK"
-18. Copy and paste the starter code given below
+18. Replace the blank KMeansImageFilter.java with the file in this repo
 19. Select "Edit Configurations..." from the "Run" menu
-20. Add a new configuration for "KMeansImageFilter" and give "-h" as the "Program Arguments"
+20. Add a new configuration according to the following screenshot

 21. Select "Run 'KMeansImageFilter'" from the "Run" menu
+22. Check that output is given in the terminal